-- (1) Determination of each hospital's eligibility for a disproportionate share payment for the [medicaid] MAD inpatient utilization rate as listed below, will be done annually by the department's audit agent, based on the hospitals most recently filed cost report.
+- (1) Determination of each hospital's eligibility for a disproportionate share payment for the MAD inpatient utilization rate as listed below, will be done annually by the department's audit agent, based on the hospital's most recently filed cost report.
 Hospitals which believe they qualify under the low income utilization rate must submit documentation justifying their qualification.
-This documentation should be submitted to the department by March 31 of each year. - (2) In the case of a DRG hospital with a PPS exempt specialty unit, data from the entire facility will be considered to determine DSH status. - (3) The following criteria must be met before a hospital is deemed to be eligible: - (a) Minimum criteria: The hospital must have: - (i) a [medicaid] MAD inpatient utilization rate greater than the mean [medicaid] MAD inpatient utilization rate for hospitals receiving [medicaid] MAD payments in the state; or - (ii) a low-income utilization rate exceeding 25 percent. [(Refer to 8.311.3.13.A.(3)(b) NMAC] (Refer to Subparagraph (b) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC for definitions of these criteria.) - (iii) the hospital must have at least two obstetricians with staff privileges at the hospital who have agreed to provide obstetric services to [individuals] eligible recipients entitled to such services under [medicaid] MAD; in the case of a hospital located in a rural area (defined as an area outside of a metropolitan statistical area (MSA), as defined by the U.S. executive office of management and budget), the term "obstetrician" includes any physician with staff privileges at the hospital to perform non-emergency obstetric procedures; - (iv) [8.311.3.13.A.(3)(iii) NMAC] Item (iii) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC does not apply to a hospital which meets the following criteria: the inpatients are predominantly individuals under 18 years of age; or the hospital did not offer non-emergency obstetric services as of December 22, 1987; - (v) the hospital must have, at a minimum, a $[\frac{\text{medicaid}}{\text{MAD}}]$ inpatient utilization rate (MUR) of one percent.
+This documentation should be submitted to the department by March 31 of each year. - (2) In the case of a DRG hospital with a PPS exempt specialty unit, data from the entire facility will be considered to determine DSH status. - (3) The following criteria must be met before a hospital is deemed to be eligible: - (a) Minimum criteria: The hospital must have: - (i) a MAD inpatient utilization rate greater than the mean MAD inpatient utilization rate for hospitals receiving MAD payments in the state; or - (ii) a low-income utilization rate exceeding twenty-five percent; (refer to Subparagraph (b) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC for definitions of these criteria). - (iii) The hospital must have at least two obstetricians with staff privileges at the hospital who have agreed to provide obstetric services to eligible recipients entitled to such services under MAD; in the case of a hospital located in a rural area (defined as an area outside of a metropolitan statistical area (MSA), as defined by the United States executive office of management and budget), the term "obstetrician" includes any physician with staff privileges at the hospital to perform non-emergency obstetric procedures. - (iv) Item (iii) of Subparagraph (a) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC does not apply to a hospital which meets the following criteria: the inpatients are predominantly individuals under 18 years of age; or the hospital did not offer non-emergency obstetric services as of December 22, 1987; - (v) the hospital must have, at a minimum, a MAD inpatient utilization rate

+(MUR) of one percent.